 Style icon Peter Sellers was a regular wearer of Guerlain’s Vetiver.

-Like we mentioned in an earlier article, style icons like Cary Grant, Gregory Peck and Audrey Hepburn were among the passionate admirers of Colonia.
-Other famous wearers of Acqua di Parma timeless, classic perfumes is/were Isabella Rossellini, David Niven, Ava Gardner, Sandra Bullock, Kate Moss, Sharon Stone, Woody Allen and Jude Law.
+As we mentioned in an earlier article, style icons like Cary Grant, Gregory Peck and Audrey Hepburn were among the passionate admirers of Colonia.
+Other famous wearers of Acqua di Parma’s timeless, classic perfumes are/were Isabella Rossellini, David Niven, Ava Gardner, Sandra Bullock, Kate Moss, Sharon Stone, Woody Allen and Jude Law.